alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

   - Continue to follow the set up instructions from the link above, using SSTP (Windows) or IKEv2 (OSX) for the VPN type and naming the VPN connection "Safe Haven Management Gateway (`<shm-id>`)", where `<shm-id>` will be the one defined in the config file.

-You should now be able to connect to the SHM virtual network.
-Each time you need to access the virtual network ensure you are connected to it.
+You should now be able to connect to the SHM virtual network via the VPN.
+Each time you need to access the virtual network ensure you are connected via the VPN.

 ### Access the first Domain Controller (DC1) via Remote Desktop